theRealAph/ScopeLocals/README.md

 TLs are always inheritable requires inheritability to be turned off.
 If a TL were immutable, they would be cheaper to inherit, which in turn would mean inheritability could be enabled more widely.

-## Alternatives

-We could have had a non-settable TL that threw an `UnsupportedOperationException`, but we'd still have the problem of memory management.

 # Orphan paragraphs